Dubai Real Estate — Iran Conflict Impact Monitor

 Rental Prices & Sales Price Per Sqft — Lagging Indicators

 Prices are a lagging indicator.
-The data shows no distress yet — this is expected at 17 days.
+The data shows early signals may be emerging at 65 days.
 The lag is typically 3–6 months.

 Rental Prices · Median annual AED · DLD-registered contracts